 During this course, students develop command of the vehicle, developing over-the-road driving skills and further mastering backing maneuvers.
 The road training will include city and country driving on local Maine roads, highways and byways.
-Of the 44 hours of behind-the wheel training, 10 hours will be on the road with the remainder taking place in the training yard.
+Of the 44 hours of behind-the wheel training, 12 hours will be on the road with the remainder taking place in the training yard.
+This portion of the program satisfies the Entry-Level Driver Training Behind the Wheel Public Road training required by FMCSA.